perpes/crow/README.md

 - Web Development
 - Software Development

+### Competitions

+Our competition at this level will be websites like Gitcoin with the key difference that there won't be a necessity for problem setters to confirm and choose winners, bringing more confidence and motivation for the programmers.

 ## Crow's Growth Stage (`0.x.x`): digital & simple physical service escrow

 The goal of this stage is to introduce escrowing on simple physical actions that can be verified digitally.